webpro-nl/knip/packages/docs/src/content/docs/explanations/why-use-knip.md

 - Prevent regressions: tools like TypeScript, ESLint and Prettier do all sorts of checks and linting to report violations and prevent regressions.
 Knip does the same for files, dependencies and exports that you forgot to delete.
+- Keeping dead code around has a negative value on readability, as it can be misleading and distracting.
+Even if it serves no purpose it will need to be maintained (source: [Safe dead code removal → YAGNI][1]).

 ## Automation